tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/cos_bucket.html.markdown

 The following arguments are supported:

 * `bucket` - (Required, ForceNew) The name of a bucket to be created.
 Bucket format should be [custom name]-[appid], for example `mycos-1258798060`.
 * `acl` - (Optional) The canned ACL to apply.
-Available values include private, public-read, and public-read-write.
+Valid values: private, public-read, and public-read-write.
 Defaults to private.
 * `cors_rules` - (Optional) A rule of Cross-Origin Resource Sharing (documented below).
 * `encryption_algorithm` - (Optional) The server-side encryption algorithm to use.
 Valid value is `AES256`.
 * `lifecycle_rules` - (Optional) A configuration of object lifecycle management (documented below).